sv-cover/cover-php/README.md

 ## Running locally
 To run the Cover site you need a webserver with PHP (at least 5.2 I guess) compiled with imagick, libgd and PostgresSQL support.
 You will also need a PostgresSQL database (8.2 and 9.3 both seem to work so I guess it doesn't really matter which version.)

-Run the include/data/structure.sql script on your database.
+Run the `include/data/structure.sql` script on your database.
 This should give you the basic database structure and content necessary to run the website.
-Copy the contents of the file include/data/DBIds.php.default file to a file named include/data/DBIds.php and input your own database configuration data.
+Copy the contents of the file `include/data/DBIds.php.default` file to a file named `include/data/DBIds.php` and input your own database configuration data.

-Do the same for config/config.inc.default.
-Copy its contents to config/config.php and adjust the values where needed.
+Do the same for `config/config.inc.default`.
+Copy its contents to `config/config.php` and adjust the values where needed.

 That should be it, the website should work now.
 You can log in with:
-email: user@example.com
+email: `user@example.com`
-password: password
+password: `password`

 Have fun!